-Join David Andrade for an in-depth discussion in this video Listen to the dialog clip and sketch it out, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video Listen to the dialog clip and sketch it out, part of Creating a Finished Character Animation in Blender.

 - Planning sets the groundwork or the blueprint for the character animation scene you're about to create.
 I've chosen a clip from a great movie, School of Rock, to serve as our audio base.
 It has great range and delivery, and will push our creative acting juices.
 Now, in order to listen to the dialogue in Blender, we're going to need to switch to video editing mode, so click up on here, and go to Video Editing.
 Now let's just move our timeline up a little bit and hit Shift + A and click on Sound.